walterlivingston/dnd-session-vault/People/Bhaal Worshipper.md

+---
+# Notes
-Appeared to the party in a vision while in the sewers.
+- Appeared to the party in a vision while in the sewers.